mikedll/cknife/README.md

     key: AKIAblahblahb...
     secret: 8xILhOsecretsecretsecretsecret...

 # Overview

-An Amazon Web Services S3 command line tool, and a few other command line tools, packaged as a Ruby gem.
+Cali Army Knife, or cknife, is an Amazon Web Services S3 command line tool, and a few other command line tools, packaged as a Ruby gem.
 Written in Ruby with Thor.
 It depends on the Fog gem for all of its S3 operations.

 Uses multipart uploads with a chunksize of 10 megabytes to keep RAM usage down.